 - Do flour your rolling pin and working desk generously.

-- Check the gingerbread cookie help guide here.
+- Check the full gingerbread cookie help guide here.

 The history behind the recipe

 Remember how back in the day recipes were named after a location or a person who invented them?
 This is the story here.
 The recipe is called “Paraisten piparkakut” as my mother’s handwriting states.
 The direct translation for gingerbread cookie from Finnish is piparkakku and the first word refers to the geographical birthplace of the recipe, a town called Parainen on the west coast Finnish archipelago.

 However, there are many versions under this exact recipe name.
 It’s famous and loved by many generations since Lyydia Ekroos made this recipe in the 1910s.
 In the old days, unique recipes were a secret worth of money and so was this gingerbread recipe.
 The recipe was later sold to a bakery but nowadays these cookies are no longer available commercially.